For more information related to Member travel, contact Financial Services at 250-356-8586.

 Per Diem Reimbursement

-A Member of the Legislative Assembly on travel status outside of their constituency may claim per diem reimbursement in accordance with the following rates:
+A Member of the Legislative Assembly on travel status outside of their constituency (or within their constituency if the condition below is met) may claim a per diem reimbursement in accordance with the following rates:

 The per diem reimbursement is intended to cover the cost of meals and other out of pocket incidental travel expenses while a Member is away from their home or constituency over a meal period(s).
-A per diem reimbursement is not claimable when a Member is working in their constituency, unless they are attending a parliamentary committee meeting in their riding.
+A per diem reimbursement is not claimable when a Member is working in their constituency, unless they are attending a parliamentary committee meeting in their riding or if the Member travelled more than 50 kilometers in one day (excluding mileage between the Member’s home and primary constituency office).

 A Member may claim incidentals only when no other per diem claims are made for that day.
-Examples of incidental expenses include telephone calls, porterage and other gratuities.
+Examples of incidental expenses include telephone calls, porterage and other gratuities not included in receipts.

 MLA Travel Card

-The MLA travel card (MLA MasterCard) is a charge card that Members can use for all travel-related expenses while on MLA business.
+The MLA travel card (MLA MasterCard) is a credit card that Members can use for all travel-related expenses while on Member business.
 The card is intended for travel expenses and should not be used for personal charges or any other charges not directly related to business travel.

 Members will be issued a travel card through a common plan arranged by Financial Services.
-Monthly account statements will be sent to each Member.
+Monthly account statements are available online at bmospenddynamics.com on the 26th day of each month.
 Members are responsible for paying their account balances by the payment deadlines set out in the cardholder agreement.
-Members must submit travel expenses claims for eligible expenses to Financial Services for reimbursement.
+Members must submit signed travel expense claims for eligible expenses to Financial Services for reimbursement.
 Scanned receipts are acceptable.
-In cases where scanned receipts are submitted, the originals should be retained by the Member for audit purposes.
+In cases where scanned receipts are submitted, the originals should be retained by the Member for audit purposes and not be submitted to Financial Services.

 Alternatively, a Member can contact Financial Services during normal working hours for cancellation and/or re-issuing of a travel card.